Economic reform “must, and will, continue in 2006”, according to the Prime Minister, John Howard, in his New Year’s Message.

 Howard said that “stable and happy family life is crucial to Australia’s future”.
 He said that “more flexibility under the new workplace arrangements will enable Australians an even greater capacity to balance work and family life”.

-This is the text of a media statement from the Prime Minister, John Howard.
+Text of the 2006 New Year’s Message from the Prime Minister, John Howard.